Insights from climate change researchers

 What we need to do now, rather urgently as our climate continues to heat up, is consider whether an adaptation philosophy which focuses on building system resilience is likely to be a superior approach over one which enhances, or optimises, capacity for just some elements of the system.
 Should we be understanding, accepting and enabling change, or resisting it and holding our line in the sand in the face of unprecedented global change?
 If we can answer this question openly and honestly, together for both natural and human systems, we have the best chance of ensuring that the necessary transformations that will come in response to climate change are opportunities rather than catastrophic challenges.

 Zombie anthrax, climate change unknown unknowns, and the problem of attribution

-While the healthy impacts of climate change have been well documented, surely none of us to date have imagined something like this - a ‘zombie’ anthrax outbreak – actually happening outside a science fiction narrative.
+While the health impacts of climate change have been well documented, surely none of us to date have imagined something like this - a ‘zombie’ anthrax outbreak – actually happening outside a science fiction narrative.

 Perhaps this is an example of what Donald Rumsfeld (when he was U.S Secretary of Defence) famously described as ‘unknown unknowns…the ones we don't know we don't know… that tend to be the difficult ones.’